-Arjuna (Fictional Character): Krishna, the last month of the financial year 2017-18 has started and so are the worries of all the taxpayers, how should a taxpayer prepare himself for this year’s march ending?
+Arjuna (Fictional Character): Krishna, the last month of the financial year 2019-20 is coming closer and so are the worries of all the taxpayers are started, how should a taxpayer prepare himself for this year’s march ending?

 Krishna (Fictional Character): Arjuna, the month of March is very important for all Taxpayers.
 In our Country, the Financial Year starting from April to March is applicable for all Tax Laws.
 That’s why Books of Accounts are prepared for the period of April to March.
 All the adjustment should be made on year end.

 Arjuna: Krishna, which are the 15 important tasks of income tax which should be done before march end?

 Krishna: Arjuna, following are the 15 important tasks of income tax which should be done before march end:

 1. Last chance to file returns for the financial year 2018-19 – If the taxpayer has not yet filed the income tax return for the financial year 2018-19, then it is last chance to file the returns upto 31st march.
 After that the said returns can not be filed.

 2. Correct information to the Employer – Salaried Employee should give the details of Investments and deductions to Employer so that less TDS will be deducted in the month of march.